Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 \subsection{Prior formulation}

-To begin with, suppose synthetic data are given and denoted by $\left\{\left(\boldsymbol{X}_i^*, Y_i^*\right)\right\}_{i=1}^M$, where $\boldsymbol{X}_i^*$ is a synthetic covariate vector, $Y_i^*$ is a synthetic survival time.
-Unlike the observed data, there is no censoring in these synthetic data since we have full control on their generation.
-For the Cox model in \eqref{full_likelihood_cox}, the likelihood derived from the synthetic data will depend only on the coefficient $\boldsymbol{\beta}$ if we substitute the nuisance component by a simple user-specific baseline hazard constant $h^+_0$.
+Assume that the synthetic data have already been generated, with the details of the generation discussed in the next subsection.
+Denote the synthetic data by $\left\{\left(\boldsymbol{X}_i^*, Y_i^*\right)\right\}_{i=1}^M$, where $\boldsymbol{X}_i^*$ is a synthetic covariate vector and $Y_i^*$ is a synthetic survival time.
+We assume these synthetic data are uncensored for two reasons: (1) we have full control over the synthetic data generation and (2) as discussed in Section~\ref{subsec:catalytic_introduce}, these synthetic data can be generated using any simpler model, even if it is misspecified.
+Therefore, the uncensored nature of synthetic data does not conflict with the non-informative censoring mechanism for the observed data.

+Given the synthetic data, we consider the strategy that defines the catalytic prior in \eqref{Mcat}: we view the likelihood based on the synthetic data as the prior for the Cox model and control the influence of synthetic data by down-weighting with a positive tuning parameter $\tau$.
+However, since our main focus is on the parameter $\boldsymbol{\beta}$, we should avoid involving the nuisance component $h_0(\cdot)$ of the Cox model in \eqref{full_likelihood_cox}.
+For this purpose, we substitute the nuisance component $h_0(\cdot)$ by a simple user-specific baseline hazard constant $h^+_0$ so that the likelihood based on the synthetic data will depend only on the coefficient $\boldsymbol{\beta}$.
 This substitution leads us to define the \textit{Cox catalytic prior for $\boldsymbol{\beta}$} as follows:

 where $ h^+_0$ and $\tau$ are positive constants.
-Notably, the scalar $h_0^+$ acts merely as a surrogate for the nuisance component to facilitate the construction of our catalytic prior.
-It does not need to be correctly specified or unbiased.
-In practice, it can be specified by the user or computed in a data driven way.
+Similar to the definition in \eqref{Mcat}, since the synthetic data are not actually observed, we use the parameter $\tau$ to control the total weight of the $M$ synthetic units, so that each of them has a relatively small weight $\tau / M$.
+The scalar constant $h_0^+$ acts merely as a surrogate for the nuisance component to facilitate the construction of our catalytic prior for $\boldsymbol{\beta}$; it does not need to be correctly specified.
+In practice, $h_0^+$ can be either specified by the user or computed in a data-driven way.
+Similar to the catalytic prior in \ref{Mcat}, Cox catalytic prior is also an empirical Bayes method.